fetchai/docs-archived/docs/etch-language/variables.md

 Declare a variable with the keyword `var`.
 Declare numeric values with literals where possible.
 You can also use an explicit type cast operation.
 See below for explicit type declaration rules.

-Any numerical variable not explicitly initialised receives a default value, such as `0` for integers and `0.0` for floats.

-[comment]: <> (To clarify: how a default value is added to a variable, with a scenario and an example.)

 !!! warning
 	The `toString` function does not yet support all variable types.